TheOdinProject/curriculum/javascript/javascript_in_the_real_world/linting.md

 As usual, there are multiple formatters out there.
 [Prettier](https://prettier.io/) is a very popular choice that is highly opinionated.
 Besides a few options, most of its formatting decisions are not customizable.
 Since many of these decisions have been made for you, this reduces the time spent deciding on things like indentation size or spacing, and more time on the problems that actually matter.

-1. Read [Prettier's installation guide](https://prettier.io/docs/en/install.html) for installing it as a dependency in your projects.
-1. Prettier also has [instructions for setting up and configuring the VSCode Prettier extension](https://github.com/prettier/prettier-vscode).
-This extension allows you to format with Prettier via Visual Studio Code commands or keybinds instead of commands in the terminal.
+Like with ESLint, Prettier is installed as a dev dependency in your project, so read [Prettier's installation guide](https://prettier.io/docs/en/install.html) for instructions on how to do this.
+While it normally runs with its default rules, you can also change any of its settings in a [Prettier configuration file](https://prettier.io/docs/configuration).

 Using Prettier makes coding faster and easier!
-You don't have to worry about nailing things like indentation, or remembering every semi-colon because prettier will take care of those details for you.
+You don't have to worry about nailing things like indentation, or remembering every semi-colon because it will take care of those details for you.

 <div class="lesson-note lesson-note--tip" markdown="1">